elenalyss/NautiVoice/README.md

    - On Windows:
      Download from [ffmpeg.org](https://ffmpeg.org/download.html) and add to PATH.

-4. **Download / Place fine-tuned models**
+4. **Download the fine-tuned models**
-   - Place the following model folders inside the project root:
+   The fine-tuned models are now available as downloadable links from Google Drive due to GitHub size limitation.
-     - `nautivoice-category-augm`
+   Please check the models_link.md file in the repository for download links.
-     - `nautivoice-severity-augm-2`
+   Download and extract the models into the project root, so the structure looks like this: nautivoice-category-augm/ nautivoice-severity-augm-2/

 ---